CLTPayne/cv/README.md

 [Skills][1] | [Projects][2] | [Experience][3] | [Interests][4] | [Instagram][5] | [Pinterest][6]

-I have spent 10 years in the media and entertainment industry but have been frustrated by the lack of proprietary tech in the companies I've worked for and having always had a keen desire to create and build things with my own hands I am excited to now be learning to code at Makers Academy.
+Having always had a keen desire to create and build things with my own hands I am excited to now be learning to code at Makers Academy.
 I am particularly looking forward to studying Object Oriented Design.

-With passions spread across music, film, fashion, literature, tech and design I'm looking for a junior developer role that will enable me to build my software craft while combining it with my interests and benefiting from my previous industry know-how.
+I have spent 10 years in the media and entertainment industry and have been frustrated by the lack of proprietary tech in the companies I've worked for.
+With interests spanning music, film, fashion, literature, tech and design I'm looking for a junior developer role that will enable me to build my skills, combine it with my passions and benefit from my previous industry know-how.

 I am determined to apply myself to the growth of a dynamic organisation – not just fulfil a job specification.

 ## Skills

-#### Generally:
+#### Generally
 - Getting stuff done
 - Not giving up
 - Attention to detail
 - Communication (I've spent a decade writing emails and talking for a living!)
-- Iterating and improving on things (I'm iterating over my career by learning to code)
+- Iterating and improving on things
 - Questioning things (I'm a [Questioner][7])
-- Doing things with my hands (sewing, drawing, folding gyoza dumplings)
+- Doing things with my hands (anything from repotting plants to folding dumplings)
 - Taking inspiration from around me (I made a series of plaster candle holders after [this exhibition][8]!)

 #### Project Management
-Planning and execution of projects is my thing.
-I thrive on making sure things have my high standards and are efficient in a fast paced with multiple stakeholders.
+Planning and execution is my thing.
+I thrive on making sure my high standards are upheld, delivering in a fast-paced environment with multiple stakeholders.

 - Worked with the likes of The Prodigy, Rita Ora, Take That, Zoella, KSI and Tanya Burr.
+- Routed and planned large music tours across the world.
 - Built and led three person team of project managers delivering influencer marketing campaigns.

-#### Influencer Marketing
+#### Marketing & Media
-I have built expertise in the digital media landscape across social media, online advertising and online video with particular focus on how influencers can work collaboratively with brands.
+I have gained expertise in social media, online advertising and online video with particular focus on how influencers can work collaboratively with brands.
 About 8 years ago I gave up buying print media and switched to online alternatives, with a clear trajectory - broadsheet newspapers >> scrolling online, magazines >> blogs, blogs >> Instagram feeds, instruction books >> YouTube videos.

 - Generated +160 million YouTube views and engagements on brand sponsored projects including [H&M][9], [Pandora][10], [Disney][11], [Visit The USA][12], [EE][13] and [Rimmel][14].
 - Developed trust with media agency teams at Zenith, OMD, Publicis and MediaCom through sharing of specialist knowledge in the influencer space and dedicated servicing.